NielMc/convert-streamlit-to-django/README.md

 ## Hypothesis
 * We assume that setosa is easily distinguished from the other species
+  * We expect to validate that in the pairplot
 * In our strategic studies, it is indicated that setosa and versicolor have roughly similar level for sepal, event though is possible to distinguish quite easily.
+  * We expect to validate that in the pairplot
 * It is assumed that petal (both length and width) is a good predictor to determine the species
+  * The heatmap correlation may give some indication.
+The Feature Selection step at ML pipeline tells us the main predictors.

 ## ML Business Case